IVashty/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3. A function that adds a new node at the end of a listint_t list.

 4. A function that frees a listint_t list.

+5. A function that frees a listint_t listint_t